miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored vendor and context icons and disciplines and thrown slot.
 +Added answers for not reading tomes and improved note readability.
 +Restored six character creation questions and several menu effects.
-+Made skip intro always work and resized some lower resolution fonts.
++Made skip intro button always work and removed all special letters.
 +Restored discipline or weapon selection toggle and Flynn as vendor.
 +Added seven missing infobar sounds and created seven infobar icons.
 +Mentioned Clan Lasombra and the Nagaraja in the world loading tips.